-Here’s a special barndominium in Love County, Oklahoma built by The Land Doctors for the Jaggi Family.
+Here’s a special barndominium in Oklahoma built by The Land Doctors for the Jaggi Family.
 Just one look at this beautiful Oklahoma Barndominium and you will be blown away, not to mention what nature has to offer in this vast land.

 The family loves the outdoors and they had the perfect 382- acre property to spend weekends on, just exposed to nature and with lots of recreational activities to be done for the whole family.
 One thing they needed was a place to comfortably stay, that would also accommodate more people when relatives and friends came along.

 They opted for a trailer that fit more people, but they also needed something more permanent than that.
 The couple already loved the idea of a barndominium with all its benefits.
 Having decided that it was the place they wanted to build on, that plan morphed into this permanent barndo.
 But it’s more than just a place to stay, it’s a place they now call home.